QuentinRa/blog.quentinra.dev/games/_knowledge/game-design/index.md

 ### Replay value

-The [replay value](https://en.wikipedia.org/wiki/Replay_value) or replayability is a score of how much more content the user could discover after completing the game once.
+The [replay value](https://en.wikipedia.org/wiki/Replay_value) or replayability is a score of how much more content the user can discover after completing the game once.

 * Alternate/different scenario
 * New challenges <small>(new locations/classes/difficulties/play styles)</small>